frankframework/frankframework/TESTING_WITH_IAF-TEST.md

 ### Troubleshooting

-We're currently looking into fixing two bugs that occasionally cause testing trouble.
-If you happen to run into them, here are some workarounds:
-* The JdbcQueryListener occasionally has trouble during its configuration.
-A quick fix is to re-run the ant build of **create_database.xml** and restart the server.
-* Likewise, if the Configuration Status page is spammed with JdbcTransactionalStorage warnings, re-running the ant builds of **create_user.xml**  and **create_database.xml**  (in order) should solve these warnings.
 * If the ant builds don't work due to a missing class error, try running it with another version of Java (by pressing "Ant Build..." instead of "Ant Build").